×

 Summary: If you're planning a move to Turkey, here are 10 things expats living there wish they had known before moving to Turkey.

 Welcome to the crossroads of continents, where ancient history and modern living blend seamlessly.
 Moving to Turkey is an exciting adventure that promises a rich cultural tapestry, delicious cuisine, and stunning landscapes.
 However, before you pack your bags and set off to this vibrant nation, there are a few essential things you should know.
-From understanding the cost of living to navigating the nuances of Turkish culture, these tips will help you prepare for your new life as an expat in Turkey.
+From understanding the cost of living to navigating the nuances of Turkish culture, these tips will help you prepare for a smooth transition to your new life as an expat in Turkey.

 1. Visa and Residency Requirements